SpatialTranscriptomicsResearch/st_spot_detector/README.md

 The arrays used to generate ST Datasets may contain positional variations due to printing artifacts.
 This web tool aims to detect correct spot positions using the Cy3 using the Cy3 fluorescence image, and then generate a file that can be used to adjust the coordinates of ST data.

-NOTE that this software is currently not yet fully functional and in an early stage of development.
+NOTE: this software is currently not yet fully functional and is in a testing stage of development.

 ## Dependencies
 The server uses Python 2.7 with the libraries OpenCV-Python and Pillow (PIL Fork) for image processing.
 These can easily be installed within a virtual environment using pip and requirements.txt (see Usage).